OmniBrew/sw5e-data/text/en/manual/learning-spells.md

 in the class's description.

 ### Advancing Powers <v-chip color="info" small>new</v-chip>
 The class progression tables indicate when a class learns a new power.
-In Mass Effect 5e, characters can choose to augment a power they've already learned rather than learning a new one.
+In Star Wars 5e, characters can choose to augment a power they've already learned rather than learning a new one.
 You may only have one advancement of a power at a time.